redis/redis-doc/topics/sentinel.md

 Here we assume that the instances are executed at port 5000, 5001, 5002.
-We also assume that you have a running Redis master at port 6379 with a slave running at port 6380.
+We also assume that you have a running Redis master at port 6379 with a replica running at port 6380.
 We will use the IPv4 loopback address 127.0.0.1 everywhere during the tutorial, assuming you are running the simulation on your personal computer.